jacklul/pihole-updatelists/README.md

 ### Disable default gravity update schedule

 > [!TIP]
-> If you don't plan on updating adlists or want to keep Pi-hole's gravity update schedule you should skip this section and set `UPDATE_GRAVITY=false` in the configuration file.
+> If you don't plan on updating blocklists or want to keep Pi-hole's gravity update schedule you should skip this section and set `UPDATE_GRAVITY=false` in the configuration file.

 You should disable entry with `pihole updateGravity` command in `/etc/cron.d/pihole` as this script already runs it: